Addressing intramolecular vibrational redistribution in a single molecule through pump and probe surface-enhanced vibrational spectroscopy: Theoretical framework

 where $\Gamma_i^{+} \propto g_{\textsc{vis},i}^2 I_{\textsc{vis}}/[( \omega_{\textsc{vis}}- \omega_i - \omega_{\textsc{vis}}^{\text{cav}})^2 + (\kappa_{\textsc{vis}}/2)^2]$ is a rate of vibrational excitation by spontaneous Stokes SERS (see Eq.
 (S8) of the SI).
-Note that the expression given in Eq. (\ref{eq:vibrational_occupation_steady_state}) is valid for moderate pumping intensities when backaction from relaxation by spontaneous anti-Stokes SERS remains negligible (see Section S1.A of the SI).
+Note that the expression given in Eq. (\ref{eq:vibrational_occupation_steady_state}) is valid for moderate pumping intensities when backaction from SERS remains negligible (see Section S1.1 of the SI).
 Notably, Eq. (\ref{eq:vibrational_occupation_steady_state}) shows that when $\Gamma_i^{+}/\gamma_i > n_i^{th} $, Stokes SERS drives the vibration out of thermal equilibrium.
-This nonequilibrium regime corresponds to the so-called vibrational pumping regime of SERS \cite{maher2008vibrational,esteban2022molecular}, characterized by a linear scaling of the population with pumping intensity.
-Finally, Eq. (\ref{eq:master_equation}) can also be solved to calculate Stokes and anti-Stokes SERS spectra (see section S1.A of the SI).
+This nonequilibrium regime corresponds to the so-called vibrational pumping regime of SERS \autocite{maher2008vibrational,esteban2022molecular}, characterized by a linear scaling of the population with pumping intensity.
+Finally, Eq. (\ref{eq:master_equation}) can also be solved to calculate Stokes and anti-Stokes SERS spectra (see section S1.1 of the SI).
 In particular, under continuous-wave pumping, the emitted intensity spectrally integrated over the anti-Stokes Raman line of a vibration $i$ can be written as:

 where $\Gamma^{-}_i\propto g_{\textsc{vis},i}^2 I_{\textsc{vis}}/[( \omega_{\textsc{vis}} + \omega_i - \omega_{\textsc{vis}}^{\text{cav}})^2 + (\kappa_{\textsc{vis}}/2)^2]$ is a rate of vibrational decay by spontaneous anti-Stokes SERS (see Eq.
 (S8) of the SI).
 This last equation shows that anti-Stokes SERS signals enable to get information on the evolution of vibrational populations $n_i^{\text{cw}}$ as a function of various parameters such as (slowly-varying) time or pumping.